albertattard/java-boot-camp/docs/11-collections/01-arrays/00-index.md

 # Arrays
 {: .no_toc }

-Arrays are data structures that enables you to store a set of objects of the same type.
-Arrays are static data structures: we should define it's size when initializing it and it can not be changed.
+An array is a contiguous collection of homogeneous elements that can be accessed using an index.
+By contiguous, we mean the elements of the array are adjacent to one another in memory with no gaps between them.
+Arrays are static data structures, were their size is defined at initialisation and cannot be changed.

 ## Table of contents
 {: .no_toc .text-delta }